Course Policies, Absences and Attendance.

 This does not apply to final presentations, and/or milestone critiques/reviews where external guests/clients are present

-In this classroom, meetings and class sessions may be audio/video recorded for educational use by students with accommodations in this course.
+In this classroom, meetings and class sessions may be audio/video recorded for educational use to support students with accommodations in this course.
 Recordings will be made available after class.
 Recordings may not be downloaded, redistributed, shared or used beyond this class.

 Academic Integrity is expected at all time.
 Carnegie Mellon has a established as well-defined policy on this subject which can be found at: https://www.cmu.edu/policies/student-and-student-life/academic-integrity.html

-It is the responsibility of the student to verse themselves with these policies.
+It is the responsibility of the student to both verse themselves with and adhere to these policies.
 This, for example, requires the proper acknowledgement of any work used in course deliverables by appropriately citing sources.
 You should familiarize yourself with CMU’s policy for academic integrity, and carefully read the section on Plagiarism (even if you think you fully understand what it means).